 Where to eat in Granada, Nicaragua

 You will have no shortage of good places to eat in Granada, no matter what your budget is.
-In general, restaurants in La Calzada tend to be the most expensive ones – but also the best ones.
+In general, restaurants in La Calzada are on the expensive side by local standards – but also the best ones.

 Tercer Ojo is in a great location; food is good but definitely more international than traditional.